essykings/python-datetime/README.md

 ```

-In this tutorial, we  will only cover the following attributes:
+In this tutorial, we  are going to cover the following attributes:

-- 'date' - These are  date objects
+- date - These are  date objects
-- datetime', - these are both date and  time  objects
+- datetime - these are both date and  time  objects
-- 'time',  - these are time objects
+- time  - these are time objects
-- 'Timedelta', this attribute covers intervals in time and is used to determine past and future dates
+- timedelta -this attribute covers intervals in time and is used to determine past and future dates
 - 'Tzinfo - this attribute deals with timezones

 ### Get the current date in Python
 We use the date module to create or modify date objects.
-For example, if we want to get the local date we will go about it as follows:
+For example, to get the local date:

 ```python
 from datetime import date